ryandw11/CSCustomBiomes/README.md

 ## Usage
 Download the correct jar file for your Java version from [ci.ryandw11.com](https://ci.ryandw11.com/job/CSCustomBiomes/).

-Put tha jar file in your `plugins` folder and start the server.
+Put the jar file in your `plugins` folder and start the server.

 You can now configure your structure config file with the CustomBiomes configuration section.